pmk37/hello-world/README.md

 # hello-world
 My first repository
-My introductio to using GitHub
+My introduction to using GitHub